xiix0/scam/README.md

-You will contract a rare disease.
+You have had a long-term stimulation relative to business.